Web4application/Aura/README.md

 	•	All layers interconnect: AI can pull  features from lifespan or environment data, quantum simulations can optimize interventions, and analytics can feed visualizations automatically.
 	•	Project management and collaboration are integrated, ensuring reproducibility, ethics tracking, and versioning.
-	•	STEM research is fully supported:    mathematical models, physics parameters, reasoning experiments, and genomics data are all accessible in one system. |
+	•	STEM research is fully supported:    mathematical models, physics parameters, reasoning experiments, and genomics data are all accessible in one system.
+	|
 	You typed Aura.xlsl.
 Likely you meant Aura.xlsx (Excel workbook).
 	|

-.xlsl is not a valid Microsoft Excel extension.
-Excel only recognizes formats like:
-	•	.xlsx → Standard workbook
-	•	.xls → Legacy workbook (Excel 97–2003)
-	•	.xlsm → Workbook with macros
-	•	.csv → Comma-separated values

-⸻

- Project Structure/.xlsl

-## ⸻

 ```bash

     aura_project/